 Yes, under a few stipulations.
 All mediation efforts must be exhausted, and the residence hall director must recommend the room change to occur for the best interest of both parties.

 Students who plan to live on campus should receive their IDs at their residence hall upon check-in.
 Students who commute should visit their campus designated ID station prior to the first day of class.
 Students receive a free ID each academic year.
-If the ID is lost, misplaced or stolen, the replacement fee is $10.
+If the ID is lost, misplaced or stolen, OR DAMAGED, the replacement fee is $10.

 The residence halls close at the end of the Fall semester (December) and reopen at the beginning of the Spring semester (January) and also at the end of the Spring semester (May).
 The residence halls also close for Spring Break in March and the Thanksgiving holiday in November.
 Check the college calendar for specific dates.

 All residents are encouraged to go home and visit their families during holidays and interim periods.
 If you have extenuating circumstances, permission may be granted to live on campus during holidays and semester breaks for an additional charge.
 For safety and security, you may be assigned to a new room for this period of time.
 You must request permission one WEEK prior to the college closing for a holiday or interim period.

 Most rooms have at least a twin size bed, desk and chair, a chest of drawers and closet for each person.